 The following season, 1997/98, Kewell became a regular in the first team, playing 38 times in all competitions, scoring eight goals and registering five assists.
 With his pace, flair and guile, the young winger looked a natural fit in the immaculate white of the three-time English champions.

 Leeds finished fifth that season under former Arsenal manager George Graham.
-And when the stern, notoriously defensive-minded Scot was let go early in the following campaign, replaced by David O’Leary, Kewell’s star shone brighter still.
+When the stern, notoriously defensive-minded Scot left early the following season to be replaced by David O’Leary, Kewell’s star shone brighter still.

 He was joined in the first team by a regular drip of fellow academy graduates, augmented by marquee signings as the Yorkshire side aimed to push for Premier League glory, exciting along the way with their fast-paced, attacking brand of football.

-The 1999/00 season saw Kewell, still only 22, at his peak, notching a career-high 17 all-competitions goals and laying on a staggering 20 assists, helping Leeds finish third in the Premier League, after threatening a genuine title charge for some time, and making it to the semi-finals of the UEFA Cup.
+The 1999/00 season saw Kewell, still only 22 and in his peak, notch a career-high 17 all-competition goals and laying on a staggering 20 assists, helping Leeds finish third in the Premier League, after threatening a genuine title charge for some time, and making it to the semi-finals of the UEFA Cup.

 By this stage, Kewell had become one of the English top flight’s most recognisable and reliable stars.
 An asset to an ambitious Leeds team, his pace allowed him to play wide on the left wing, his intelligence and ingenuity saw him slot comfortably into a No.10 role, and his technique and eye for goal made him a viable option as part of a front two.